ctoney/FIAstemmap/README.md

 <!-- badges: end -->

+**This is an implementation update, currently in-development**

-The Forest Inventory and Analysis (FIA) Program of USDA Forest Service provide tree-level measurements from a systematic grid of field plots across all forest land uses and ownerships in the US. **FIAstemmap** provides functions for mapping tree stem locations on FIA plots, modeling individual crown dimensions, and generating plot-level estimates of fractional tree canopy cover.
+The Forest Inventory and Analysis (FIA) Program of USDA Forest Service provide tree-level measurements from a systematic grid of field plots across all forest land uses and ownerships in the US. **FIAstemmap** is an R package for mapping tree stem locations on FIA plots, modeling individual crown dimensions, and generating plot-level estimates of fractional tree canopy cover.
 Several stand height metrics can be calculated.
 Spatial analysis of tree point pattern is facilitated for the standard FIA four-point cluster plot design.
 Efficient data processing supports national applications.
-This R package provides an updated implementation of the software originally described by Toney et al. 2009 [\[1\]](#References).
-Since that original development, the stem-map model for estimating plot canopy cover from tree measurements has supported several applications of FIA data, including:
+The package provides an updated implementation of the software originally described by Toney et al. 2009 [\[1\]](#References).
+The original implementation for modeling plot canopy cover from individual tree measurements has supported several applications of FIA data, including:

 - reference data for classifying vegetation types and mapping tree canopy cover in the LANDFIRE Program [\[2, 3\]](#References)